aoao3218/ArticleHub/README.md

 Article moderation site inspired by Git.
 Make it easier and more efficient for team to manage article versions.
 [ArticleHub](https://emmalinstudio.com/)

-## Features
+## Situation

+Before an article is published, there are often multiple rounds of proofreading and revisions at the publishing house.
+Now, with the addition of a new team member, the chief editor has assigned them to edit the headline of one of the articles.

+(The chief editor has added the new team member's account to the NEWS team.)

-#### Branch create
+#### STEP1:Create Branch

-Create a branch to allow team members to make edits to the article without affecting each other.
+Create a new branch in order to have the permissions to edit articles.
+You won't have the authority to edit articles on branches that you haven't created yourself.

 ![img](./img/branch.png)

-#### Version control
+#### STEP2:Edit and Save Article

 Each time you save an edited article, a new version is created, allowing you to access historical versions of the edits.

 ![img](./img/version%20contorl.png)

-#### Text compare
+#### STEP3:Check Article Change

-Apart from the main branch, you have the option to compare article versions with the latest content in the main branch and indicate the added and deleted sections.
+Click the "Compare" button to compare your edits with the main article and display the added and modified sections.

 ![img](./img/text%20compare.png)

-#### Share URL
+#### STEP4:Confirm the content with the chief editor

-Click the share button, then paste the URL to enable others to view the article and see the number of people viewing it simultaneously.
+Click the "Share" button to copy and paste the URL for browsing the article.
+This way, the chief editor won't need to search for the article and can easily access it.
+Additionally, this feature allows the chief editor to see how many people are currently viewing the article at the same time.

 ![img](./img/share.png)

-#### Sync modifications to the main branch
+#### STEP5:Sync modifications to the main branch

-After making modifications in the branch, send a synchronization request, and once approved, the updated content will be visible in the main branch as a new version.
+Once the synchronization request is submitted and approved by the supervisor, the formal article will be updated with the modified sections that were synchronized.

 ![img](./img/requset.png)

-Only the project creator can approve the sync request

 ![img](./img/approve.png)

 ## Server structure